openshift/enhancements/enhancements/insights/conditional-data-gathering.md

 ### Goals

 - Implement validation of the rules for conditional gatherer
-- Create a service providing these rules
+- Create a service taking gathering rules from the git repo and providing them through the API
-- Fetch them from there and apply to the conditional gatherer
+- Fetch the rules definitions from the service's API and apply them to the conditional gatherer

 ### Non-Goals